 In January, 2021, a merger by absorption agreement was signed between American Franchising Corp.
-(AFC), LYC Bay Enterprise INC and Sun Bay Enterprise INC., through which LYC Bay Enterprise INC and Sun Bay Enterprise INC, are merged with American Franchising (AFC).
+(AFC), LYC Bay Enterprise INC and Sun Bay Enterprise INC, are merged with American Franchising (AFC).

-In June, 2021, a merger by absorption agreement was signed between Serer S. A. de C.V. and Nutresa S. A. de C. V., through which Serer S. A. de C. V. are absorbed by Nutresa S. A. de C. V. Otherwise, a merger by absorption was made between Tresmontes Lucchetti México S.A, Servicios Tresmontes Lucchetti S. A. de C.V. and TMLUC Servicios Industriales, S. A. de C. V., through which Servicios Tresmontes Lucchetti S. A. de C. V. and TMLUC Servicios Industriales, S. A. de C. V., are merged with Tresmontes Lucchetti México S. A. de C. V.
+In June, 2021, a merger by absorption agreement was signed between Serer S. A. de C. V. and Nutresa S. A. de C. V., through which Serer S. A. de C. V. are absorbed by Nutresa S. A. de C. V. Otherwise, a merger by absorption was made between Tresmontes Lucchetti México S.A, Servicios Tresmontes Lucchetti S. A. de C. V. and TMLUC Servicios Industriales, S. A. de C. V., through which Servicios Tresmontes Lucchetti S. A. de C. V. and TMLUC Servicios Industriales, S. A. de C. V. are merged with Tresmontes Lucchetti México S. A. de C. V.